The Obamas Are Headlining Virtual Graduation For The Class Of 2020

 I know how hard the #Classof2020 has worked to make it to graduation, so @BarackObama and I want to give you the celebration you deserve.
 That's why @ReachHigher and I are teaming up with @Youtube to host a virtual graduation on June 6!
 RSVP at https://t.co/TPcaSy43B8. pic.twitter.com/glLadzlZux— Michelle Obama (@MichelleObama) May 5, 2020

-President Obama will also be delivering the commencement speech for Graduate Together: America Honors The High School Class Of 2020, a virtual event for high school graduates taking place on May 16 at 8 p.m.
-ET.
+President Obama will also be delivering the commencement speech for Graduate Together: America Honours The High School Class Of 2020, a virtual event for high school graduates taking place on 16th May at 8 pm ET.
 It will air on ABC, CBS, Fox, and NBC, and will also feature LeBron James, the Jonas Brothers, Yara Shahidi, Bad Bunny, Lena Waithe, Ben Platt, Pharrell Williams, Megan Rapinoe, and more.
 Obama will speak at the Show Me Your Walk, HBCU Edition virtual event on the same day as well.

 I’ve always loved joining commencements––the culmination of years of hard work and sacrifice.
 Even if we can’t get together in person this year, Michelle and I are excited to celebrate the nationwide Class of 2020 and recognize this milestone with you and your loved ones. pic.twitter.com/ngR2ykx3A2— Barack Obama (@BarackObama) May 5, 2020